gruntwork-io/gruntwork-io.github.io/rfc/cta-rfc.md

 - We can make use of the existing intercom based on our needs.

-- We can use can automatically set how long before the intercom pops up on a page.
+- We can automatically set how long before intercom pops up on a page.

 - We can also specify what pages to display a specific message eg. for the deployment guides, we can have, Have us deploy for you?